This Page is Currently Under Construction.

 Bid – In the construction industry a bid is a fixed price given for something that another has pre-defined, typically with a detailed set of plans and specifications which describe the scope of work to be done, the materials to be used, the time frame required, payment terms, insurance requirements, etc. All bidders bid the same work per the same plans and specifications.
 If the scope of work changes, plan revisions are drawn up and bidders can adjust their bids by submitting change orders.

-Preliminary estimates come with no guarantees, but one way to help ensure better results is by asking the right contractor.
-A qualified professional can turn a wild guess into an educated one.
 The Lindy Construction Company has been providing Commercial, Retail, Restaurant and Bar Design, Development and Construction throughout Upper and Lower Michigan since 1979.
 In those years our portfolio has grown to include hundreds of independent and national brands.
 We can draw from that experience when evaluating your restaurant or retail project for an estimate.
+In order to produce a reliable estimate, a site survey might be required.

-SITE SURVEYS: If you’ve decided that you want a real preliminary estimate but have no detailed plans for reference, we will need to perform a physical site survey and a service charge will be made based upon the scope of work and the project location.
-The initial survey fee can be refunded if we’re hired for complete DesignDevelopment or Construction.
-This policy helps to compensate us for our time and effort and reduces the wasted man hours by filtering out the curious, the tire kickers and the bid shoppers.
+SITE SURVEYS: If you’ve decided that you want a preliminary estimate but have no detailed plans, we will need to perform a physical site survey.
+A service charge will become necessary depending upon the scope of work and the project location.
+However, our ultimate goal is to build your facility and this initial survey fee can be refunded if we are hired for Design, Development or Construction.
+This policy helps to compensate us for time and effort spent on the merely curious.

 BID SHOPPING / PEDDLING: The practices of bid shopping and bid peddling are common in the construction industry.
 Bid shopping is when a general contractor or a potential client gathers bids for a project and divulges the low bid to another preferred contractor (often a friend or relative) in order to get a lower price and award the project to that contractor.
 Bid peddling is when a contractor initiates the bid shopping of a potential client by offering to meet or beat the low bid.
 Both of these give an unfair advantage to one contractor over the others, they waste the time and devalue the estimating work of all contractors involved and can lower the overall quality of the work.
 The Lindy Construction Co has been the victim of these unethical practices and will never knowingly participate in either of them.
-In order to avoid these types of abuses we only participate in Negotiated Tender contracts or we make a charge for estimates, bids and proposals.
+In order to avoid these we typically only participate in Negotiated Tender contracts or we make a charge for estimates, bids and proposals.
 These fees can be refunded if and when we are actually hired.

 RATES: Each project is unique and with it’s own scope of work and it’s own local codes and governing agencies.
 Our Design and Development fees are charged at an hourly rate plus the Engineering and Permit fees.
 Engineering fees are determined by the Engineer of record and usually based upon an hourly rate.
 Permit fees are determined by the governing agencies and are usually based on the total project cost.
 If you decide to retain our services, we will provide you with a detailed proposal for any of the following options: